 Weight loss food

 Some weight loss foods are made with high carbohydrates used as fillers.
 These make the foods lower in calories and add fiber to help your dog feel full longer, but it may not mean all your dog’s nutritional needs are being met.
-A higher protein food works very well to support the increase in exercise your dog will be enjoying.
+A high-quality weight loss food works very well to support the increase in exercise your dog will be enjoying.

 Transitioning to the new food